 Sam Harris is a big part of my daily life.

 I meditate with his meditation app, listen to his podcast or interviews he has given, and of course, there are his social media accounts.
 There is not a single day that I don’t consume some sort of content created by him.

-Which is weird because being a book lover that I am you would think I have a whole shelf full of his printed material.
+This is weird because being the book lover that I am you would think I have a whole shelf full of his printed material.

 I don’t.
 It’s sad.

 Not because he is not a great writer or his books are not well written, there is just something missing from them.

 Having him as my meditation teacher brings me peace whenever I hear him speak.
 It calms me down and reminds me that all is well.

 I come back to the present moment and focus on my breath.
 It doesn’t even matter if he is complaining about Trump, as long as I can hear him speak.